Germany, Morocco agree alliance to support green hydrogen production and exports

 Given the geographical proximity, Germany supports electricity trading cooperation between Morocco and the European Union and the participation of German technology companies and suppliers to advance the hydrogen economy there, Economy Ministry State Secretary Stefan Wenzel said.

-The world's largest solar thermal power plant in the southern Moroccan city of Ouarzazate was built with Germany's support, the development ministry said, adding that Germany is also involved in building Morocco's first green hydrogen pilot plant.
+Since 2012, Germany has pledged subsidized loans of more than one billion euros for building renewable energy in Morocco, part of which went into building the world's largest solar thermal power plant in the southern Moroccan city of Ouarzazate.

-The plant is expected to produce around 10,000 tonnes of hydrogen per year, enough to produce 50,000 tonnes of green steel, the ministry added.
+The plant, funded by Germany, is expected to produce around 10,000 tonnes of hydrogen per year, enough to produce 50,000 tonnes of green steel, the ministry said, adding that an international public tender process for off takers is expected to begin this year and production starting in 2028 or 2029.

-Germany's development ministry was not immediately available to clarify when hydrogen production and exports to Germany will start or how it will be transported to Germany.
+The alliance will also discuss how green hydrogen and related products can be transported to Germany and Europe and to what extent.

-Further investments will follow on the basis of the new German-Moroccan alliance for climate and energy, it added.
-(Reporting by Riham Alkousaa, Editing by Friederike Heine and Kim Coghill)
+(Reporting by Riham Alkousaa, Editing by Friederike Heine, Kim Coghill and Chizu Nomiyama)